YMCA at O.P. Schnabel

 In World War I, the YMCA brought field services, food, first aid supplies and blankets to soldiers and their families throughout South Texas.
 By 1918, the YMCA was offering San Antonio’s first swim lessons, organized High School Clubs (Hi-Y), and reached out to African American and Mexican American youth in the community.
 These programs led to the building of the first full facility YMCAs, Davis Scott in 1944 and Westside YMCA in 1949.

 In 1927, Camp Flaming Arrow was purchased, again with funds raised by volunteers.
-This camp in the Hill Country provided young boys “healthful recreation without temptation, the gratification of the natural desire for a free and easy life outdoors, together with the cultivation of a manly Christian character” (Sumner Dudley, 1885).
+This camp in the Hill Country provided young boys “healthful recreation without temptation, the gratification of the natural desire for a free and easy life outdoors, together with the cultivation of many Christian characters” (Sumner Dudley, 1885).
 By the 1960s, the Northwest and Northeast branches were built to offer expanded programs in swimming, team sports, day camps, drug abuse prevention and teen leadership.
 In 1971, the Downtown YMCA opened its first location at 903 N. St. Mary’s.
-Through the 1970s and 80s, YMCA programs were developed to help at risk youth stay out of trouble and learn new skills.
+Through the 1970s and 80s, YMCA programs were developed to help at-risk youth stay out of trouble and learn new skills.
 In the early 80s, women were allowed to participate in health and wellness programs at the Downtown branch.
-The Southwestern Bell branch was opened where early child development, after school child care and bilingual pre-kindergarten were introduced, leading to the development of campus based student enrichment programs and youth sports.
-Texas’ first teen parent child care was developed at the YMCA.
+The Southwestern Bell branch was opened where early child development, after-school child care, and bilingual pre-kindergarten were introduced, leading to the development of campus-based student enrichment programs and youth sports.
+Texas’ first teen parent-child care was developed at the YMCA.

 In 2003, with the leadership of the new President/CEO Baron Herdelin-Doherty, the Vision 2010 plan was set in motion.
 This plan, developed by the Association Board, task forces, local board members and staff, was designed to focus on Membership Development, Program Enhancement, Financial Development, Image Development and Capital Development.